jpTorres-13/Scripts/README.md

 Scripts for personal tasks automation

 ## TSBTRFS:
-Installing Timeshift on a BTRFS system allows the user to use the fast BTRFS snapshots automatically after system updates, which is clearly an advantage.
-However, BTRFS snapshots can only be stored in the system root partition, not allowing backups to an external drive, for example.
-On the other hand, the user can opt for configure RSYNC mode, giving up BTRFS snapshots, but storing system backups on any partition.
+Timeshift offers two options of backups for BTRFS systems.
+The first option is the RSYNC mode, wich takes time, but allows the backup to be stored in any available partition.
+The other one is the BTRFS mode, wich takes fast snapshots, also automatically -- when the system packages are updated -- but, only allowing to store these snapshots in the system root partition.

-Thinking about this problem, and trying to use both resources in an easy way, this script automates the transition between BTRFS and RSYNC modes, allowing to have both types of backups, not discarding backups stored in other partitions, nor post-upgrade quick backups.
+Thinking about this and trying to use both features in an easy way, this script automates the transition between BTRFS and RSYNC modes, allowing to have both types of backups, so as to make it possible to take snapshots to an external drive, for example, and keep monitoring the system updates, so then, the fast BTRFS snapshots can be taken.